rshahmoh/rshahmoh.github.io/_pages/about.md

   - /about.html
 ---

-My name’s René Shahmohamadloo and I am a both a [Liber Ero Postdoctoral Fellow](https://liberero.ca) and [NSERC Postdoctoral Fellow](https://www.nserc-crsng.gc.ca/students-etudiants/pd-np/pdf-bp_eng.asp) at Washington State University.
+My name is René Shahmohamadloo and I am a both a [Liber Ero Postdoctoral Fellow](https://liberero.ca) and [NSERC Postdoctoral Fellow](https://www.nserc-crsng.gc.ca/students-etudiants/pd-np/pdf-bp_eng.asp) at Washington State University.

 My research focuses on understanding the adaptive responses of organisms to human-altered environments, integrating toxicological, population ecology, and evolutionary mechanisms to address pressing questions in organismal biology and conservation.
 Having received my PhD training in toxicology, I've found my time as a Postdoctoral Fellow, dedicated to expanding my knowledge in evolutionary biology and genomics, to be truly riveting.